About Bnei Akiva of Los Angeles

 Our Mission

-Our mission is to develop and train the next generation of Orthodox Zionist leaders and thinkers from within the Los Angeles Jewish Community.
-We seek to do this through year-round programming which is fun, educational and which teaches leadership skills and a deep love for Am Yisrael, Medinat Yisrael and Torat Yisrael.
+Our mission is to develop and train the next generation of Orthodox Zionist leaders in the Los Angeles Jewish community.
+We fulfill this mission through fun, values-driven, year- round programming that combines informal Jewish education with hands-on leadership development and a deep love for Am Yisrael, Medinat Yisrael, and Torat Yisrael.

 Youth-Driven Values